The same people think that to keep things "amicable" or as long as things are "amicable," they should avoid getting a divorce attorney.

-All the facts that could have helped her before the judge signed the order in most circumstances can not be brought up to change the order that was signed.
-The court only cares about new facts that occurred after the judge signed the order.
+In most circumstances, all the facts that could have helped her before the judge signed the order can not be brought up to change the order that was signed.
+The court only cares about new facts after the judge signed the order.

 The Danger of Playing Too Nice

 Unfortunately, in her case, she was not represented by an attorney.
 She did not want to anger her husband by getting an attorney.
 She thought if she played it nice, she could get the divorce and move away after.

 Another problem in her case was that she signed and cooperated with everything, including:

 - Going to court

 She did not leave herself any wiggle room for undoing the divorce decree.

 There is Still Hope